Your rights as a mental health patient

 Right 6: The right to refuse video recording

-Your responsible clinician can only tape or record any part of your treatment if you consent to this (this applies to video and audio recording).
+Your responsible clinician can only tape or record any part of your treatment if you consent to this (this applies to both video and audio recording).

 Right 7: The right to independent psychiatric advice